MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Start-ServiceFabricApplicationUpgrade.md

 The second command uses the [Register-ServiceFabricApplicationType](./Register-ServiceFabricApplicationType) cmdlet to register the updated application type.

-The final command upgrades the application.
+The third command upgrades the application.
 The command performs an unmonitored manual upgrade, which includes a restart of the server that hosts the application.

 ## PARAMETERS